 Some lists have been adopted by organizations as mere checklists, contributing to negative validation, which happens when someone evaluates something against a set of known bad things and assumes it to be safe if those faults are not found.
 Positive validation, on the other hand, evaluates something against a set of accepted good attributes and presumes it to be dangerous if it doesn't conform.
 The danger of negative validation is that people should not focus solely on these 25 bad things; yet raising awareness to these most egregious errors in development is positive and valuable.
 Some software developers have already mapped the CWE Top 25 mitigation and prevention practices with their software development lifecycle, enabling them to better understand that their development practices mitigate the introduction of exploitable vulnerabilities.
 Some have already sought to use the CWE Top 25 as key criteria in procurement requirements for software developers.
-Incorporating measurable security criteria and an appreciation of how software; providing more accountability for development work because suppliers would be expected to demonstrate that security is a core element of their application development lifecycle, from design and coding through test.
+Incorporating measurable security criteria and an appreciation of how software can be attacked as a component of any application security procurement language can help focus developers of custom software; providing more accountability for development work because suppliers would be expected to demonstrate that security is a core element of their application development lifecycle, from design and coding through test.